jardondaful/Bus-Stop-Locator-for-Bruins-/README.md

 - `solve_route(layer_object, stops_path)`: This function solves the route analysis using the network dataset and the specified stops.
 - `generate_map_layout(project_path, layout_name, map_name, output_folder, output_filename)`: This function generates a map layout with a specified title, scale bar, and legend, and exports it as a PDF.

-6. If prompted, provide your current location and desired destination in the specified format.
-7. Review the output, which will provide you with bus stop recommendations and routes to take.

 Please note that you may need to install the required dependencies, such as `arcpy` and `requests`, before running the script.
 ## How to Use